brunoguilherme1/blueskypost/README.md

 ## Evaluation

-The project has two evaluation tracks:
+The evaluation checks whether the agent produces explanations that are useful, grounded, concise, and faithful to the original post.

-1. Bluesky post evaluation
+The project uses two evaluation tracks:

-2. Synthetic 20 Newsgroups evaluation
+1. **Bluesky Eval Harness**

-They test different things.
+2. **20 Newsgroups Evaluation**

-The Bluesky evaluation checks the real product flow: URL fetching, post metadata, images, quoted posts, links, retrieval, and explanation generation.
+The Bluesky harness evaluates the real product flow, including post fetching, retrieval decisions, image usage, quoted-post context, and external links.

-The 20 Newsgroups evaluation checks whether the explanation pipeline works across many topics using a controlled synthetic dataset.
+The 20 Newsgroups evaluation tests whether the explanation pipeline still works on posts created from labeled source documents, without relying on Bluesky metadata.

 ## Evaluation Input Format